How the Decision Control OS Governs GTM Execution Under Uncertainty

 Unlike traditional AI systems, Decision Control Loops never truly stop operating.

-continuous operational intelligence cycles.
+They function as: continuous operational intelligence cycles.

 These architectures are heavily inspired by: